inspire-eu-validation/download-service/sos-pre-defined/at4-06-extended-capabilities.md

   * Else

-    * Check if [ExtendedCapabilities](#extendedCapabilities) element and it's children according to the XML Schema definition for the SOS INSPIRE extendedCapabilities as defined in the http://inspire.ec.europa.eu/schemas/inspire_dls/1.0/inspire_dls.xsd
+    * Check if the [ExtendedCapabilities](#extendedCapabilities) section contains all the mandatory INSPIRE metadata for the Download Service according with the schema http://inspire.ec.europa.eu/schemas/inspire_dls/1.0/inspire_dls.xsd

+* Check if all the mandatory elements that do not belong to the ExtendedCapabilities section shown in table 13 of [INS TG SOS](http://inspire.ec.europa.eu/id/document/tg/download-sos/1.0) are provided.

 * If any of the checks or validations fails, the test fails